edgexfoundry/edgex-docs/docs_src/security/SeedingServiceSecrets.md

 The new `SecretsFile` setting on the `SecretStore` configuration allows the service to specify the fully-qualified path to the location of the service's secrets file.
 Normally this setting is left blank when a service has no secrets to be seeded.

-!!! example "Example - Setting SecretsFilePath in TOML"
+!!! example "Example - Setting SecretsFile in TOML"

     ```toml
     [SecretStore]